 Register here on Eventbrite and we will email you the link to join on March 22.

 Who should attend this event?

-Could I make a donation to support youth as they face a unique set of challenges during the pandemic?
+Could I make a donation to support children as they face a unique set of challenges during the pandemic?

 Of course!
 Any amount makes a big difference in a child's life.
-Please text PLEDGEIRAISE to 71777 to pledge $10 a month and help us support underserved minority children.
+Please text PLEDGEIRAISE to 71777 to give your gift and help us support underserved minority children.

 I still have questions.
 Who can I contact?

 You may email us at email@example.com.